Interior / Exterior » 9

 That front end may be the best expression yet of the newest Mercedes identity: the tall vertical grille and contoured air intakes show up on this year's E-Class, too, toning down that car's overly angular nose.
 The frameless glass on the doors and the pretty profile were previewed on last year's Concept Style Coupe, and the production version keeps them intact, along with the jazzy design imprinted into the grille.
 The archetypal curves stamped into the rear fenders are the clearest connection to the CLS (or even to the ur-Corvette): they draw back through the sideview like a slingshot.
 There's softness in the way the CLA's rear glass rounds off quickly, but it's relieved by crisp LED taillamp ribs.

-The cockpit borrows liberally from the sporty cars in the Mercedes lineup, not from the bigger sedans.
+The CLA cockpit borrows liberally from the sporty cars in the Mercedes lineup, not from the bigger sedans.
 It sports cut-tube gauges and five round vents, call-outs more to the sporty SLK end of the Mercedes lineup than the to the CLS.
-The interior's finished in a dark-grey trim, with walnut, ash, or aluminum trim optional.
+The interior's finished in a dark-grey trim, with walnut, ash, or aluminum trim that's optional on the CLA 250, standard on the CLA45 AMG (which also gets red seatbelts and red-stitched seats).
 MB-Tex synthetic upholstery is standard, with leather available.
 One clear afterthought caps the dash: the dash-mounted LCD screen looks like a plug-in navigation unit, less like a piece of technology planned in from the beginning of a model cycle, just like the one on BMW's current 3-Series.